powercodeacademy/gillian-react-hooks-mock-code-challenge-plantshop/notes.md

   - [x] Send the data up from NewPlantForm to PlantPage (fill in the handleSubmit function)
   - [x] Use fetch to make the POST request to the database (fill in the createPlant function)
 ## Step 3: Render the new plant on the page
+  - [x] Update the plants state to add the newly created plant to the page
+  - [x] Clear the input field